 - Skin growths with a waxy, hard texture

-This is the second most common type of skin cancer.
-Tumors occur in the middle and surface level of the dermis.
+The second most common type of skin cancer is squamous cell carcinoma.
+Tumors occur in the middle and surface levels of the dermis.

-Most cases of squamous cell carcinoma are caused by uv exposure that comes from either normal sun exposure or from using tanning beds.
+Most cases of squamous cell carcinoma are caused by UV exposure from the everyday sun or tanning beds.
 Other causes include genital warts or HPV infections.
 As a result, tumors can also occur in or around the anus or genitals.

 - Pink, waxy growths